nickku1223/School_District_Analysis/README.md

 - % passing reading is down 0.3%
 - % overall passing is down 0.1%

-From the results we can see that the changes of THS 9th graders have affected very little on the district summary results.
+From the results, we can see that the changes in THS 9th graders have affected very little on the district summary results.

 2. School summary